 The following table sets forth the name and province and country of residence of each director and executive officer of the Company, as well as such individual's position with the Company, principal occupation within the five preceding years and period of service as a director (if applicable).
 Each of the directors of the Company will hold office until the next annual meeting of shareholders and until such director's successor is elected and qualified, or until the director's earlier death, resignation or removal.
-As of the date hereof, an aggregate of 21,964,999 Ordinary Shares (representing approximately 48.8% of all issued and outstanding Ordinary Shares) are beneficially owned or controlled or directed (directly or indirectly) by all of the directors and executive officers of the Company, as a group.
+As of the date hereof, an aggregate of 23,073,719 Ordinary Shares (representing approximately 49.2% of all issued and outstanding Ordinary Shares) are beneficially owned or controlled or directed (directly or indirectly) by all of the directors and executive officers of the Company, as a group.

-Name, Municipality of Residence and Position with the Company Director/Officer Since Principal Occupation Number and Percentage of Ordinary Shares held Dave Harper President, Chief Executive Officer and Director Accra, Ghana November 1, 2010 President and Chief Executive Officer of the Company 18,084,100 (40.2%) (4) Greg Borsk Chief Financial Officer Ontario, Canada August 3, 2012 Chief Financial Officer of the Company 461,500 (1.0%) Terry Burling Chief Operating Officer Accra, Ghana November 1, 2010 Chief Operating Officer of the Company 2,251,700 (5.0%) Greig Rodger Executive General Manager, Johannesburg, South Africa August 11, 2016 Executive General Manager of the Company and previously Global Sales & Marketing Director (June 2015 - July 2016) and Regional Manager - Southern Africa (2011 - 2015) at Major Drilling Group International Inc. Nil Victoria Prentice Corporate Secretary Onchan, Isle of Man September 28, 2004 Corporate Secretary of the Company, and previously a director of Clearwater Fiduciary Services Ltd. (a licensed fiduciary services company) and Kingston Management (Isle of Man) Limited (a fiduciary service provider) 116,000 (0.3%) Stephan Rodrigue Zone Manager - FWA (Francophone West Africa) Québec, Canada January 1, 2013 Regional Manager - FWA (Francophone West Africa) of the Company and previously was Zone Manager Francophone West Africa.
-9,100 (< 0.1%)

-Name, Municipality of Residence and Position with the Company Director/Officer Since Principal Occupation Number and Percentage of Ordinary Shares held John Bingham (1) (2) (3) Chairman of the Board Douglas, Isle of Man September 28, 2004 Organisation Design Consultant of Clearwater Limited and Consultant of Peregrine Corporate Services Limited.
-Previously a director of Clearwater Fiduciary Services Limited.
-377,500 (0.8%) Ronald Sellwood (1) (2) (3) Director Salt Lake City, U.S.A.
+Name, Position with the Company and Municipality of Residence Director/Officer Since Principal Occupation Number and Percentage of Ordinary Shares held Dave Harper President, Chief Executive Officer and Director Accra, Ghana November 1, 2010 President and Chief Executive Officer of the Company 18,504,100 (39.4%) (4) Greg Borsk Chief Financial Officer Nassau, Bahamas August 3, 2012 Chief Financial Officer of the Company 776,500 (1.7%) Terry Burling Chief Operating Officer Accra, Ghana November 1, 2010 Chief Operating Officer of the Company 2,567,100 (5.5%) Greig Rodger Executive General Manager, Johannesburg, South Africa August 11, 2016 Executive General Manager of the Company 320,000 (0.7%) Victoria Prentice Corporate Secretary Onchan, Isle of Man September 28, 2004 Corporate Secretary of the Company 108,200 (0.2%) Stephan Rodrigue Zone Manager - FWA (Francophone West Africa) Québec, Canada January 1, 2013 Zone Manager - FWA (Francophone West Africa) of the Company 0 (0%) John Bingham (1) (2) (3) Chairman of the Board Douglas, Isle of Man September 28, 2004 Director of Clearwater Limited.
+452,500 (1.0%) Ronald Sellwood (1) (2) (3) Director Salt Lake City, U.S.A.
 November 5, 2011 Principal of Rondi Consulting LLC and Rondi Investments LLC.
-255,000 (0.6%) Johnny Ciampi (1)(2)(3) Director British Columbia, Canada May 13, 2019 Managing Partner, Maxam Capital Corp 410,099 (5) (0.9%)
+255,000 (0.5%) Peter Prattas (1)(2)(3) Director Ontario, Canada March 4, 2022 Private Investor and Portfolio Manager, Waypoint Investment Partners 66,619 (0.1%)